-UF has a 2,000-acre campus and more than 900 buildings (including 170 with classrooms and laboratories).
+UF has a 2,000-acre campus and more than 900 buildings (including 176 with classrooms and laboratories) on the main campus.

-UF's extensive capital improvement program has resulted in facilities ideal for 21st-century academics and research, including the Health Professions, Nursing and Pharmacy Building; the Cancer and Genetics Research Center; the new Biomedical Sciences Building; and William R. Hough Hall, which will house the Hough Graduate School of Business.
+UF's extensive capital improvement program has resulted in facilities ideal for 21st-century academics and research, including the Health Professions, Nursing and Pharmacy Building; the Cancer and Genetics Research Center; the Biomedical Sciences Building; and the William R. Hough Hall, which houses the Hough Graduate School of Business.

-UF has 5,434 faculty members with distinguished records in teaching, research and service, including 45 Eminent Scholar chairs and 35 faculty elections to the National Academy of Sciences, Engineering, the Institute of Medicine, or the American Academy of Arts and Sciences.
+UF has 5,000 faculty members with distinguished records in teaching, research and service, including more than 50 Eminent Scholar chairs and over two dozen faculty elections to the National Academy of Sciences, Engineering, the Institute of Medicine, or the American Academy of Arts and Sciences.

 The UF astronomy department is a global leader in the development of sophisticated devices that are mounted on some of the world's largest telescopes to detect new planets and other objects.